osx-cross/homebrew-arm/README.md

 # homebrew-arm

-This repository contains the GNU Toolchain for ARM Embedded Processors as formulae for [Homebrew](http://brew.sh).
+This repository contains the GNU Toolchain for ARM Embedded Processors as formulae for [Homebrew](https://brew.sh).

 ## About

-This is a homebrew binary repository for the pre-built GNU toolchain from ARM Cortex-M & Cortex-R processors (Cortex-M0/M0+/M3/M4/M7/M23/M33, Cortex-R4/R5/R7/R8 and more).
+This is a Homebrew binary repository for the pre-built GNU toolchain for ARM Cortex-M and Cortex-R processors (Cortex-M0/M0+/M3/M4/M7/M23/M33, Cortex-R4/R5/R7/R8 and more).

 ## Installing the formulae